Auratus Cichlid Care Guide: The Most Aggressive Mbuna You Can Keep

 The Auratus is one of the most recognizable mbuna thanks to its dramatic sexual dimorphism and color transformation.
 Juveniles and females display a brilliant golden-yellow body with two bold black stripes running horizontally and a white stripe between them.
 It’s a classic look that’s immediately eye-catching in any tank.

-Here’s where it gets interesting — as males mature and establish dominance, they undergo a complete color reversal.
+Here’s where it gets interesting.
+As males mature and establish dominance, they undergo a complete color reversal.
 The bright yellow fades to deep blue-black, and the once-dark stripes become bright silvery-blue.
 This transformation can happen in as little as a couple of days, and a fully colored-up dominant male looks like an entirely different species from the females swimming next to him.

 Male vs. Female